Positive Scalar Curvature on Spin Pseudomanifolds: the Fundamental Group and Secondary Invariants: The existence theorem in the non-simply connected case

 \section{The existence theorem in the non-simply connected case}

-In this section we will use the results from Section \ref{sec:main} to obtain existence theorems for well-adapted {\psc} metrics on singular pseudomanifolds in suitable cases.
-These results are parallel to those in \cite[\S6]{BB-PP-JR}, but without the assumption that $M$ and $\p M$ are simply connected.
+In this section we will use the results from Section~\ref{sec:main} to obtain existence theorems for well-adapted {\psc} metrics on singular pseudomanifolds in suitable cases.
+These results are parallel to those in~\cite[Section~6]{BB-PP-JR}, but without the assumption that $M$ and $\p M$ are simply connected.
 However, we will have to assume something about the fundamental groups.
-We denote by $\Bott^8$ a simply connected spin $8$-manifold with $\widehat A$-genus $1$, which one can take to be Ricci-flat \cite{Joyce}.
-This is often called a ``Bott manifold,'' because taking the product with it in spin bordism corresponds, after applying the $\alpha$-transformation to $KO_*$, to the Bott periodicity map $KO_*\xrightarrow{\cong}KO_{*+8}$.
+We~denote by $\Bott^8$ a simply connected spin $8$-manifold with $\widehat A$-genus $1$, which one can take to be Ricci-flat~\cite{Joyce}.
+This is often called a ``Bott manifold'', because taking the product with it in~spin bordism corresponds, after applying the $\alpha$-transformation to $KO_*$, to the Bott periodicity map $KO_*\xrightarrow{\cong}KO_{*+8}$.
 Let $\Gamma$ be a discrete group.
-We need the following definitions. \begin{enumerate} \item[(GRL)] A group $\Gamma$ satisfies the \emph{Gromov-Lawson-Rosenberg conjecture} (GRL conjecture) if a closed connected spin manifold $M$ of dimension $n\ge 5$ and fundamental group $\Gamma$ admits a psc metric if and only if the generalized index $\alpha^\Gamma(M)\in KO_n(C^*_{r,\bR}(\Gamma))$ of the Dirac operator on $M$ vanishes. \item[($^s$GRL)] A group $\Gamma$ satisfies the \emph{stable Gromov-Lawson-Rosenberg conjecture} ($^s$GRL conjecture) if for any closed connected spin manifold $M$ of dimension $n\ge 5$ and fundamental group $\Gamma$, the vanishing of the generalized index $\alpha^\Gamma(M)\in KO_n(C^*_{r,\bR}(\Gamma))$ implies that $M\times (\Bott^8)^k$ admits a psc metric for some sufficiently large $k$. \end{enumerate} We recall that Stolz (\cite{MR1403963} and \cite[\S3]{MR1937026}) sketched a proof that the $^s$GLR conjecture holds whenever the Baum-Connes assembly map is injective, which is true for a very large class of groups (conjecturally, all groups!).
+We~need the following definitions. \begin{enumerate}\itemsep=0pt \item[(GLR)] A group $\Gamma$ satisfies the \emph{Gromov--Lawson--Rosenberg conjecture} (GLR conjecture) if a~closed connected spin manifold $M$ with dimension $n\ge 5$ and fundamental group~$\Gamma$ admits a psc metric if and only if the generalized index $\alpha^\Gamma(M)\in KO_n(C^*_{r,\bR}(\Gamma))$ of the Dirac operator (i.e., the Atiyah--Singer--Mishchenko operator) on $M$ vanishes. \item[($^s$GLR)] A group $\Gamma$ satisfies the \emph{stable Gromov--Lawson--Rosenberg conjecture} ($^s$GLR conjecture) if for any closed connected spin manifold $M$ with fundamental group $\Gamma$, the vanishing of the generalized index $\alpha^\Gamma(M)\in KO_n(C^*_{r,\bR}(\Gamma))$ implies that $M\times \big(\Bott^8\big)^k$ admits a~psc metric for some sufficiently large $k$. \end{enumerate} We recall that Stolz (\cite{MR1403963} and~\cite[Section~3]{MR1937026}) sketched a proof that the $^s$GLR conjecture holds whenever the Baum--Connes assembly map is injective, which is true for a very large class of groups (conjecturally, all groups!).
 The GLR conjecture is satisfied for a more restricted class of groups, but including free groups, fundamental groups of oriented surfaces, and free abelian groups (as long as one takes $n$ bigger than the rank of the group).
-It also holds \cite{MR1484887} for finite groups with periodic cohomology, which includes finite cyclic groups and quaternion groups.
-But it fails for some groups \cite{MR1632971,MR2048721}.
-Our first main result is a generalization of \cite[Theorem 6.3]{BB-PP-JR}.
+It~also holds~\cite{MR1484887} for finite groups with periodic cohomology, which includes finite cyclic groups and quaternion groups.
+But it fails for some groups~\cite{MR2048721,MR1632971}.
+Our first main result is a generalization of~\cite[Theorem~6.3]{BB-PP-JR}.
 Recall the setting: